 - I. The Chapter shall: - A. Be known and do business as it is registered with MANA National; - B. Consciously identify itself as a duly chartered Chapter of MANA in all dealings with its clients, contractors, public officials and others, and - C. Prominently place appropriate notice of its chapter membership on all forms, business cards, stationary, advertising, signs and other materials where MANA membership is disclosed. - II.
 The Chapter shall be solely responsible for its revenues and expense in providing, managing or otherwise conducting the business affairs of the Chapter. - III.
 The Chapter shall comply with the provisions of its charter agreement, the constitution, bylaws and policies and directives of MANA National and shall operate its programs, services and business activities in keeping with the purposes, philosophy and standards set forth therein. - IV.
-The Chapter shall open and maintain a bank account to be used in general operational activities of the Chapter, as well as an account or accounts for designated specific purposes, which cannot be used for general operational purposes.
-The Chapter shall make records of its bank accounts available to MANA National upon request. - V. The Chapter shall keep current, correct and complete books and records of accounts and shall keep minutes of proceedings of its members, and addresses of its members entitled to vote. - VI.
-The Chapter shall maintain current, true and accurate records of all financial transactions of the Chapter, including all income and expenditures in accordance with generally accepted accounting principles. - A. The accounting period is January through December. - B. All books, records and annual reports shall be maintained for at least six years after closing of the accounting period. - C. The officers of the Chapter or trustees shall make financial records available to MANA National upon request.
+The Chapter shall open and maintain a bank account to be used in general operational activities of the Chapter, as well as an account or accounts for designated specific purposes, which cannot be used for general operational purposes (as needed).
+The Chapter shall make records of its bank accounts available to MANA National upon request. - V. The Chapter shall keep current, correct and complete books and records of accounts and shall keep minutes of proceedings of its members, and contact information of its members entitled to vote, including email and mailing addresses. - VI.
+The Chapter shall maintain current, true and accurate records of all financial transactions of the Chapter, including all income and expenditures in accordance with generally accepted accounting principles.
+Based on these records, - A. The officers of the Chapter or trustees shall prepare an annual report of the financial activity of the Chapter for presentation to MANA National. - B. The accounting period is January through December.

-- VII.
+- C. The financial report is due no later than 60 days after the close of the accounting period.
+All books, records and annual reports shall be maintained for at least three years after closing of the accounting period. - VII.
 The Chapter agrees to cooperate with MANA National to protect its Service-marks, Trade-marks and logos from unauthorized use by anyone or any entity without MANA National's explicit authority to use the same. - VIII.
 Each Chapter shall have the right to acquire real and personal property to facilitate the furtherance of their programs and services.
 The Chapter shall maintain an inventory of said property and said property shall be turned over to MANA National in the event that the Chapter's charter becomes forfeited or not renewed by MANA National. - IX.
 The Chapter will indemnify and hold harmless MANA National from any and all claims made against the Chapter. - X. The Chapter will arrange in a manner appropriate to its circumstance, for liability coverage for its activities. - XI.
-The Chapter shall make application for exemption as a 501 (c) (3) organization and shall assume all responsibilities as applicable to those required by the Internal Revenue Service. - XII.
 The Chapter shall supply copies of all financial, membership, operational and other records maintained in the course of its operations to MANA National upon request.